mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 - Attempt 2 -.md

 50. Which of the following statements about multitenancy in a public cloud datacenter is not true?
 	1. Multitenancy presents a potential security risk because other tenants are using the same hardware.
-	2. Multitenancy separates tenants by assigning each one its own virtual machine.
+	2. ==Multitenancy separates tenants by assigning each one its own virtual machine.==
 	3. Multitenancy reduces the cost of utilities and other overhead.
 	4. Multitenancy introduces the possibility of competition for bandwidth with other tenants.